 Every student in the program must be afforded the full hours of programming planned.
 For example, students needing math help should attend on the days when math classes are offered, but also be given the opportunity to attend the other days.
-Direct student services (see pg 27 in Application Guidance) are those services where enrolled student participants can participate.
+Direct student services (Please refer to pg.
+27 of the FY24 Grant Application Guidance) are those services where enrolled student participants can participate.

 21st CCLC is intended to be a long-term academic intervention targeting the students who need it most, not a “drop-in” program.
 Also consider that more than 1 cohort should be served daily.

-Yes, this can be one of the criteria utilized to identified targeted students.
+Yes, this can be one of the criteria utilized to identify targeted students.

 No, the 21st CCLC Program is meant to serve students who are academically “at-risk” and specifically recruits the students identified in the application as in need of this long-term academic assistance program.
 Please note that the overall enrollment must be a certain number to meet the 30-day attendee goal as stipulated in the grant application.

 Yes, the MINIMUM TOTAL ENROLLMENT of each school site must be 139 students on October 1 to be eligible to apply for the 21st CCLC Grant.